Act Governing Food Safety and Sanitation

 Article 58

-The central competent authority shall charge a review fee, testing fee, and license fee with respect to applications by food businesses for review, testing and issuance of permits.
+The central competent authority shall charge a review fee, analysis fee, and license fee with respect to applications by food business operators for review, analysis and issuance of permits.
 The respective amount of such fees shall be prescribed by the central competent authority.

 Article 59